MeghaGajbhiye/PSFT-Workshop/IAM Lab - Best Practices/LabGuide-IAM.md

         1. Tenant, User name and Password
         2. URL for the Console: https://oracle.com
-        3. Oracle Cloud Infrastructure supports the latest versions of Google Chrome, Firefox and Internet Explorer 11
+        3. Oracle Cloud Infrastructure supports the latest versions of Google Chrome, Firefox, and Internet Explorer 11

 ## **Step 1:** Signing in to the Console